 It was here in Grossmunster in the 16th century that Huldrych Zwingli and Heinrich Bullinger started the Swiss-German Reformation.

 Visitors should also take the 187 stairs from the nave up to the tower vantage point, from where you have panoramic views over the Zurich rooftops and lake as well as majestic Alpine summits on the horizon.

-Chateau de Chillon, also called Castle Chillon, is a beautiful fort which uses both Lake Geneva and a moat created between a small island and the mainland for defense.
-First mentioned between 1160 or 1005 AD, it is along the shoreline of Lake Geneva near Veytaux.
-Through the centuries it has been home to the Counts of Savoy as well as Lord Byron.
+Chateau de Chillon – also known as Castle Chillon – is a picturesque fort which uses both Lake Geneva and a moat created between a small island and the mainland for defence.
+First mentioned between 1160 or 1005 AD, it is along the shoreline of Lake Geneva near Veytaux, Switzerland.

 St. Peter’s Cathedral is a famed cathedral in Geneva dating back to the 12th century.
 Visitors who tour the cathedral can still see some traces of the site’s onetime grandeur in its stained glass windows as well as in the 15th century Chapel of the Maccabees, which has been restored.
 There is also the opportunity to climb the cathedral towers for great views.

 In addition to the current incarnation of St. Peter’s Cathedral, there are the archaeological remains of two earlier churches, once dating to the 11th century, the other to the 4th, both visible next to it today.

 The Palais des Nations (Palace of Nations) is the home of the United Nations office in Geneva, Switzerland.
 A hugely busy building, it hosted more than 10,000 intergovernmental meetings in 2012 alone.

 Now at a length of some 600 metres, the grand Palais des Nations is where one finds several important elements of the UN, including its Office of the High Commissioner on Human Rights and Human Rights Council.